7080 Dixie Rd, Mississauga, ON, Canada

 Lavan

-The Wedding Hymns The Granthi now reads the Lavan hymn of Guru Ram Das Ji which is composed of four Lavans (or stanzas).
-This hymn describes the progression of love between a husband and wife, which is analogous to that between the soul and God.
-Joined by the Palla, Groom and Bride will now take their sacred wedding vows by walking around Sri Guru Granth Sahib 11 in a clockwise direction, while the Ragis (musicians) sing out the recited Lavan stanza.
-After each round, the couple bow down before Sri Guru Granth Sahib li, symbolizing their acceptance of the verse.
-The Granthi then reads the next Lavan.
-This process is repeated four times in total, once for each Lavan, after which the couple sits down.
+During the wedding ceremony, the Granthi recites the Lavan hymn composed by Guru Ram Das Ji, which consists of four stanzas.
+This hymn beautifully illustrates the development of love between a husband and wife, paralleling the relationship between the soul and the Divine.
+Accompanied by the Palla, the Groom and Bride will take their sacred vows by circling Sri Guru Granth Sahib 11 in a clockwise manner, while the Ragis perform the Lavan stanza.

 The First Lavan